-Bosnia and Herzegovina: Wind farm Grebak’s capacity increase annex2.
-December 2020. / SEE Energy News
+Bosnia and Herzegovina: Wind farm Grebak’s capacity increase annex, SEE Energy News

 Last April, RS Ministry of Energy and Mining and local company VE Grebak have signed a concession agreement for the construction and operation of wind farm Grebak near Nevesinje.
 The Ministry of Energy and Mining of the Republic of Srpska (RS) said that it has signed an agreement with local company VE Grebak on the increase of installed capacity of the future wind farm Grebak, which now stands at 66 MW.